nixworks/public/news/2017/03/2/README.md

 The Syrian opposition declined to congratulate Syrian President Bashar al-Assad on retaking historic Palmyra from Islamic State militants on Thursday and suggested the sight of the city changing hands again was risible.

 ### [A United States drone strike kills two alleged militants in the Kurram district of the Federally Administered Tribal Areas. ](/news/2017/03/2/a-united-states-drone-strike-kills-two-alleged-militants-in-the-kurram-district-of-the-federally-administered-tribal-areas.md)
-_Context: American, Federally Administered Tribal Areas, Kurram, War in North-West Pakistan_
+_Context: Federally Administered Tribal Areas, Kurram, United States, War in North-West Pakistan_

 ### [A methane gas explosion occurs at a coal mine in Lviv Oblast, Ukraine, killing at least eight miners, with another 20 unaccounted for. ](/news/2017/03/2/a-methane-gas-explosion-occurs-at-a-coal-mine-in-lviv-oblast-ukraine-killing-at-least-eight-miners-with-another-20-unaccounted-for.md)
 Rescue efforts in western Ukraine ongoing after methane gas blast kills eight miners and leaves 20 unaccounted for.